-- Despite the Central Valley being a diverse area, I expect there to be a mix of negative and positive language attitudes. - There will most likely be a portion of people who have monoglossic mindsets. - I expect people to believe many language myths. - I expect people's language attitudes to be formed by factors such as culture, education, and society.
+- Despite the Central Valley being a diverse area, I expect there to be a mix of positive and negative language attitudes. - There will most likely be a portion of people who have monoglossic mindsets. - I expect people to believe many language myths. - I expect people's language attitudes to be formed by factors such as culture, education, and society.